HEMP & CBD COMPLIANCE, SIMPLIFIED

 Federal Hemp Compliance Resources

-According to Florida’s State Hemp Program, all labs must be ISO 17025 accredited and utilize testing protocols that are proven reliable based upon proposed standards set forth by the State’s Department of Health and Agriculture.
-Once the State Hemp Program is approved by the USDA, Florida laboratories will need to report results directly to the FDACS in addition to clients.
+According to Florida’s State Hemp Program, all labs must be ISO17025 accredited, and utilize testing protocols that are proven reliable based upon proposed standards set forth by the State’s Department of Health and Agriculture.
+In accordance with the rules, all laboratories must report results directly to the appropriate regulatory agency.

-According to the USDA’s recent rules, hemp must contain less than 0.3% total THC on a dry weight basis, which is defined by the following equation:
+According to the USDA’s rules, hemp plants and extracts must contain less than 0.3% total THC on a dry weight basis, which is defined by the following equation:

 THC = (%THCA*.877) + %Delta9

 The rules also require that samples are tested via gas or liquid chromatography methods.
-ACS laboratory meets the requirements.
+ACS laboratory meets all requirements.

 our full panel contaminant test includes